 The Persian Flaw

-Max Hastings, in his remarkable book Finest Years: Churchill as Warlord, concludes that Churchill was an imperfect occupant of 10 Downing Street but he was the only man to lead Britain at a time of war.
-What he adds, and what is crucial to developing a rounded view of Churchill, is that he was great because of, and not in spite of his, mistakes which made him keenly aware of the human cost of war.
+Sir Max Hastings concludes, in his remarkable book Finest Years: Churchill as Warlord, that while Churchill was an imperfect occupant of 10 Downing Street, he was the only man capable of leading Britain at a time of war.
+What he adds, and what is crucial to developing a rounded view of Churchill, is that he was great because of, and not in spite of, his past mistakes which made him keenly aware of the human cost of war.

-Andrew Marr in his book A History of Modern Britain suggests that modern world history began in the summer of 1940 when the newly appointed prime minister decided to fight on against the Nazis.
-The five years of the Second World War changed the world and the first 18 months changed history.
-Yet as Hastings argues in that contrary to the mythologising about the summer of 1940, Churchill’s perspective was at odds with the Monarchy, senior Conservative politicians and British public opinion.
+In his book, A History of Modern Britain, Andrew Marr likewise suggests that modern world history began in the summer of 1940 when the newly appointed prime minister decided to fight on against the Nazis.
+The five years of the Second World War changed the world, but the first months of Churchill’s leadership changed history.
+As Hastings points out too, contrary to the mythologising about the summer of 1940 as a ubiquitous coming together in the country, Churchill’s determination to fight rather than enter into talks with Nazi Germany was at odds with the British monarchy, senior politicians and a significant swathe of British public opinion.

 Arrogant temerity and a sincere belief in himself is a trait which has always haunted Churchill’s public image.
 Nevertheless, the point of considering Churchill’s foibles is not to diminish him.
 To appreciate Churchill’s weaknesses is understand how his successes are all the more special because they were informed by deep character flaws that had produced a less than idyllic political track record.
-As John Lukacs eloquently charts, it was his maverick reputation and outsider status which served him best in May 1940 when he had to connive and cajole to secure support for war with Hitler in the face of overwhelming political and public opposition.
+As John Lukacs eloquently charts in his book Five Days in London, May 1940, it was Churchill’s outsider status which served him best when he had to connive and cajole support for war with Hitler in the face of overwhelming political and public opposition.

-Churchill’s great achievement by the age of 65 years was to maintain the bombast of his youth but learn the lessons of arrogance that had caused so much folly in his early career.
-In his official account of the war, he said:
+Churchill’s most significant achievement by the age of 65 years was to maintain the bombast of his youth but learn the lessons of arrogance that had caused so much folly in his early career.
+In The Second War World War, Churchill’s official six-volume history of the war, he said:

-Yet, he was also far from confident, telling General Ismay (chief military assistant and the principal link between Churchill and the Chiefs of Staff) on the 10th of May:
+Yet, he was also far from confident on May 10, as General Hastings Ismay (chief military assistant and the principal link between Churchill and the Chiefs of Staff) recorded in his memoirs:

 “Poor people, poor people.
 They trust me, and I can give them nothing but disaster for quite a long time.”

-His wife of 57 years, Clementine Churchill, was a stalwart, centred force in his life and a steadying hand.
+Churchill’s wife of 57 years, Clementine, was a stalwart, centred force in his life and a steadying hand.
 Their private correspondence, beautifully compiled by their daughter Mary Soames in the book Speaking for Themselves, is particularly revealing as to how ‘Clemmie’ encouraged and implored her husband to reign in his more boorish tendencies.
 In one such letter, dated 27 June 1940, she tells him:

 It is for you to give the Orders & if they are bungled — except for the King, the Archbishop of Canterbury & the Speaker, you can sack anyone & everyone — Therefore with this terrific power you must combine urbanity, kindness and if possible Olympic calm.
 You used to quote:— ‘On ne règne sur les âmes que par le calme’ — I cannot bear that those who serve the Country and yourself should not love as well as admire and respect you —